Smoking, ingesting, or vaping marijuana can make you high or “stoned.” If you’ve never tried marijuana, you might wonder what it feels like.

 Results from a

-Ingesting marijuana, whether in tinctures, sprays, or food and drink, leads to a different high than smoking.
+Ingesting cannabis, whether in tinctures, sprays, or food and drink, leads to a different high than smoking.
 Theoretically, the effects are less intense, as THC is released into the bloodstream over a longer period of time.

 For example, in a 2017 study that compared the effects of smoking, vaporizing, and ingesting cannabis, users reported weaker drug effects when cannabis was ingested.